 3 key offerings backed up with concrete benefits: web design (make you more money), SEO (explode your traffic), social media marketing, etc.

 Optimized slide design: 3 colors (black, orange, blue), blank space (bottom-left and up-right)

-Here are additional examples of how you can apply these PowerPoint shapes to your slide decks:
+Additional examples of how you can apply these PowerPoint shapes to your decks:

 Note: Based on Airbnb’s first pitch deck “market size” slide.